nameisprajwal/resume/NotesRewrite/FamilyLaw/Output/FamilyLawI_V3.md

-# UNIT–I: The Concept of Dharma - Sources of Hindu Law – Ancient and Modern - Importance of Dharma Shastras on Legislation – Mitakshara and Dayabaga Schools of Hindu Law - Application of Hindu Law
+# UNIT I: FOUNDATIONS, SOURCES, AND SCHOOLS OF HINDU LAW

-## 1. THE CONCEPT OF DHARMA
+## 1. JURISPRUDENTIAL FOUNDATION: THE CONCEPT OF DHARMA

 The concept of dharma in Hindu law forms the foundation of the Hindu legal and moral order.
 Dharma, derived from the Sanskrit root *dhr*, means "to uphold" or "to sustain," and its scope extends far beyond mere legal regulation; it is a multifaceted principle encompassing law, justice, morality, virtue, duty, and the right way of living.
 In Hindu jurisprudence, dharma prescribes the duties and moral obligations that an individual must fulfill according to their stage of life, social position, and circumstances.
 It is dynamic and context-dependent, providing guidance for conduct that maintains both cosmic order (*ṛta*) and social harmony.